akanadocs/docs-test/sp/database-maintenance.md

 ```

+These scripts would be called several times with different, incremental values of X and Y where X and Y represents a small time interval like 6 hours.
+This keeps the merging of data discrete and less error-prone.

+You also might want to call this from a shell script to automate the process - see the sample script merge.sh in [sample_scripts.zip](sample_scripts.zip).

 **Note:** Table definitions might change based on product version.
 You should check to make sure that the definition above matches your table structure and alter it as necessary.

-These scripts would be called several times with different, incremental values of X and Y where X and Y represents a small time interval like 6 hours.
-This keeps the merging of data discrete and less error-prone.

 ### <a name="partitioning-verylarge"></a>Partitioning large data stores under load (MySQL Only)